Puggy Pearson: Professional poker career

 Pearson was known as a man who would always seek out the biggest game in town, whether it was in the poker room or on the golf course.
 He owned a RV, which he called the Roving Gambler, with this painted on the side: "I'll play any man from any land any game he can name for any amount I can count, provided I like it."

 Pearson was inducted into the Poker Hall of Fame in 1987.

-He was also infamously abusive to casino employees, throwing cards at dealers, berating floor persons and not tipping service staff.

 World Series of Poker Bracelets

 Death

 Pearson, who had a long history of heart problems, died on April 12, 2006.